 After a fire in the mid 1920's, Central School was demolished

-Scene is of the Central School
+Location of Central High School

 first brick school, Central School, was located on Furnace Street,

 now State Street, near Church Street.
 The building was a three

 story brick structure with arched windows and brick details on

 each corner of the building.
 There were six teachers employed

 including the principal.
 The road was dirt and transportation